Global Warming Endangers California Wine Industry

 DEIRDRE KENNEDY: In a 45-acre vineyard north of Santa Barbara, Jeff Frey snaps off a tiny pinot noir grape and crunches it up in his mouth.

-Mr. JEFF FREY (Vintner, Au Bon Climat): They're becoming sweet.
+JEFF FREY: They're becoming sweet.
 They're still tart, but they're tasting very good.

 KENNEDY: Frey oversees the grapes for a winery called Au Bon Climat, French for to the good climate.
 It's the climate that gives these wine grapes their high value.
 In a good year, this vineyard can produce about a half million dollars worth of premium pinot noir.
 Rows and rows of vines stretch across a beautiful hillside in the Santa Maria Valley.
 The valley opens out to the sea, drawing in the cool coastal fog.